dejavu1987/comfey/README.md

 v2.0

-- View abstracted, no more DOM manipulation code in main library
+- ViewUpdater abstracted, no more DOM manipulation code in main library.
 - Empty instantiation of Comfey will ignore view update (Headless Mode) as opposed to falling back to `document`
-- `comfey/dom` introduced to support DOM manipulation, which can be optionally passed in to Comfey constructor.
-See examples above or under `/demo/`
+- `ComfeyDom` introduced to support DOM manipulation, which can be optionally passed in to Comfey constructor.
+See examples above or in `/demo/` directory.
 - Comfey is an ESM module